nginxinc/nginx-ingress-workshops/Rancher/labs/lab7/readme.md

     ![get Ingress pods](media/lab7_get_ingress_pods.png)

     **Questions:**
-     - What happened to your `WRK` loadtest traffic on the Dashboard ?
+     - What do you think will happen to your traffic to the first Nginx Ingress Controller ?
      - Did it drop by approximately 1/3rd.
 Why?

     <details><summary>Click for Hints!</summary>